andrewnguyen41/saga-nodejs-kafka/README.md

 # Saga Pattern Implementation For Distributed Payment Transactions

 This project serves as a demonstrative example for effectively managing long-running Payment Transactions within a Microservice Architecture.
-Leveraging technologies such as Node.js, Kafka, and MongoDB, this implementation showcases the Saga pattern.
+Leveraging technologies such as Node.js, Kafka, and MongoDB, this implementation showcases the Saga Orchestator pattern.

 For a detailed understanding of the Saga pattern, refer to [Microservices.io - Saga Pattern](https://microservices.io/patterns/data/saga.html).